teticio/ec2-slackbot/README.md

 If you want to make changes to the code, it is recommended that you run `make install-dev` to install the development dependencies.
 This will install the necessary packages for testing and formatting the code, as well as the `pre-commit` hooks.

 Tests can be run using `make test`.
 The tests are run using `localstack` to simulate AWS services locally.
 For this to work, you need to have `docker` and the `docker compose` plugin installed on your machine.
+Once you have finished testing, you can stop `localstack` by running `make stop-localstack`.

+Alternatively, you run the tests on your AWS infrastructure with `make test-on-aws`.
+This will run the tests on your AWS account, so make sure you have the necessary permissions and configurations set up.